lucapinello/SR700_Artisan_Server/README.md

 Hit Start, and keep in mind that the first 30sec are for preheating the machine.

 ## NOTE: You can create custom profiles with this other tool I wrote: https://github.com/lucapinello/SR700_Artisan_Profile_Builder

+You can also disable the automatic changes in temperature and fan using the buttons: Temp Manual and Fan Manual.
+The buttons Temp Alarm and Fan Alarm enable instead the alarm mode.